skytap/well-architected-framework/security/keysecurityareas.md

 Skytap can be configured for SAML based Single Sign-On, thus making it compatible with Azure Directory Services, Corporate Active Directory and authentication services such as Ping Identity or Okta.
-By integrating with Single Sign-On organisations can enforce additional authentication controls such as endpoint integrity and verification, location-based authentication and conditional/just in time access.
+By integrating with Single Sign-On organizations can enforce additional authentication controls such as endpoint integrity and verification, location-based authentication and conditional/just in time access.